SciTools/iris/docs/iris/src/userguide/cube_maths.rst

 Notice that the calculation of the *anomaly* involves subtracting a *2d* cube from a *3d* cube to yield a *3d* result.
-This is only possible because cube broadcasting is supported whenever cube arithmetic is performed.
+This is only possible because cube broadcasting is performed during cube arithmetic operations.

 Cube broadcasting follows similar broadcasting rules as `NumPy <http://docs.scipy.org/doc/numpy/user/basics.broadcasting.html>`_, but